-In the fall of 2017, Humanities Texas held three one-day teacher workshops throughout the state focusing on teaching the American Revolution.
+In October 2018, Humanities Texas held two one-day teacher workshops in Harlingen and Corpus Christi focusing on teaching the American Revolution.

 Topics addressed included the colonies' growing separation from Britain, the Declaration of Independence, turning points of the Revolutionary War, and women in the Revolution.